Nebraska Commission on Housing

 The objective of the Nebraska Commission on Housing and Homelessness is to develop ongoing, specific policies and program recommendations for the Governor that address affordable housing and homelessness/at risk of homelessness issues.

-Issues include identifying and monitoring the implementation of:
+Issues include identifying and monitoring

 - Models of community-based affordable housing production and homeless/near-homeless programs;